freeCodeCamp/guide/pages/docs/javascript/generate-random-fractions-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Generate Random Fractions with JavaScript"
+title: "Generate Random Fractions with JavaScript"
+parent: "javascript"
 ---

 JavaScript has a `Math.random()` function that generates a random decimal number.